digirati-co-uk/iiif-canvas-panel/docs/examples/14-annotations.md

 Canvas Panel also defines `TransitionOptions` - a class used to define how the canvas navigates from one Annotation or state to another, e.g., for guided viewing.

 ## Target

+TODO - re-focus on creating W3C annos and letting Vault parse them rather than using custom target class.

 <!-- TODO: GH-108 -->
 **Target** is a standardised object representing a spatial and/or temporal target on a canvas, from the various forms that could take in Annotation JSON.
 Hyperion will parse these from W3C and Open Annotation content.